bloublou2014/express-ipfilter/README.md

 This will run `eslint`,`babel`, and `mocha` and output coverage data into `coverage`.
 Any pull request you submit needs to be accompanied by a test.

 ## Changelog

+0.4.0
+ * Update all dependencies
+ * rename lib/ipfilter.js to lib/ipFilter.js to match project naming (like deniedError.js)
+ * Force strict comparison !== or ===
+ * Add constant in code instead of plain text
+ * Optimize settings to avoid costly string comparison at runtime
+ * Optimize testing function to avoid code redundancy (comparison of setting.mode)
+ * Throw Error if IP Range has only one element
+ * Throw Error if ip constraint is not String or Array
+ * Add .editorConfig

 0.3.1
  * Fixes critical bug that allowed access when ips is empty and mode == 'allow'.